-The above work adds fairness signals by changing the rewards, while some work promotes fairness by adding fairness-related constraints.
-Ge et al. [32] consider the dynamics in long-term fairness, in other words, the changes of group labels or item attributes due to the user feedback during the whole recommendation process.
-The dynamic fairness problem is modeled as the constrained Markov decision process, which has been well studied.
-Specifically, they add constraints to ensure the fairness of recommendations.
-The constraint is defined as the following Eq.(37).
+In addition, Ge et al. [30] consider the dynamics in long-term fairness, in other words, the changes of group labels or item attributes due to the user feedback during the whole recommendation process.
+The dynamic fairness problem is modeled as the Constrained Markov Decision Process, which has been well studied.
+Specifically, they consider fairness-related constraints to ensure the fairness of recommendations.
+The constraint is defined as the following Equation (38):

-$$\frac{Exposure_t(G_0)}{Exposure_t(G_1)} \le \alpha \tag{37}$$
+$$\frac{Exposure_t(G_0)}{Exposure_t(G_1)} \le \alpha.$$ (38)

-Here $Exposure_t(G_0)$ and $Exposure_t(G_1)$ are the number of exposure in group G_0 and group G_1 at iteration t, and α is a hyperparameter.
+Here, $Exposure_t(G_0)$ and $Exposure_t(G_1)$ are the number of exposure in group G_0 and group G_1 at iteration t, and α is a hyperparameter.

 They additionally define the cost function as the number of sensitive group items in the recommendation list and find that the fairness constraint can be transformed into a constraint on the cost function.
-Thus the fairness problem can be formalized as a Markov decision problem with constraints and then solved.
+Thus, the fairness problem can be formalized as a Markov decision problem with constraints and then solved.
 They also apply the actor-critic architecture, but the main difference is that their model contains two critics, which approximate the reward and cost, respectively.
-Compared to the above method containing explicit input about fairness status [63], this model has no fairness-related explicit input.
+Compared to the above method containing explicit input about fairness status [59], this model has no fairness-related explicit input.
 In summary, existing work on reinforcement learning achieves fair recommendations via modifications to the state, reward, or additional constraints.
 Compared to other methods, reinforcement learning can optimize long-term and dynamic fairness.
-Nevertheless, reinforcement learning is difficult to evaluate with offline data and has poor stability [94].
+Nevertheless, reinforcement learning is difficult to evaluate with offline data and has poor stability [88].

 5.3.4 Other Methods.
 There are also several other fairness ranking methods.
-Islam et al. [42] use transfer learning to learn fair user representations for career recommendations, and they propose a fair neural model based on neural collaborative filtering (NCF) [40].
+Islam et al. [39] use transfer learning to learn fair user representations for career recommendations, and they propose a fair neural model based on neural collaborative filtering (NCF) [37].
 They first learn a pre-trained model on insensitive items, then transform the pre-trained user embeddings to mitigate fairness-related attribute biases in them, and then fine-tune them on sensitive items.

-Li et al. [60] propose a contextual framework for the fairness-aware recommendation, which is suitable for different fair performance distributions.
+Li et al. [56] propose a contextual framework for the fairness-aware recommendation, which is suitable for different fair performance distributions.
 Specifically, the framework will infer a coefficient for each user/item from the predefined fair distribution.
 Then the framework will adjust the gradient during the optimization process based on the coefficient.